Hereford Mappa Mundi: Presentation of women

+Contents

 Drawn on a single sheet of vellum, it measures 158 cm by 133 cm, some 52 in in diameter and is the largest medieval map known still to exist.
 The writing is in black ink, with additional red and gold, and blue or green for water (with the Red Sea (8) coloured red).
 It depicts 420 towns, 15 Biblical events, 33 animals and plants, 32 people, and five scenes from classical mythology.

 Utilizing the contemporary medieval styled T-O map of the time, the map is a biblically inspired map which shows Jerusalem drawn in the centre of the circle; east is on top, showing the Garden of Eden in a circle at the edge of the world (1).
 Great Britain is drawn at the northwestern border (bottom left, 22 and 23).
 Curiously, the labels for Africa and Europe are reversed, with Europe scribed in red and gold as "Africa" and vice versa.
 The Mediterranean Sea is shown at the bottom center, with the Straits of Gibraltar marking its most western point.

+As noted, it does not correspond to the geographical knowledge of the 14th century.
+For example, the Caspian Sea (5) connects to the encircling ocean (upper left).
+This is in spite of William of Rubruck's having reported it to be landlocked in 1255, several decades before the map's creation; see also Portolan chart.

-Various animals not well known to Europeans at the time, such as elephants and camels, are depicted on the map.
+Various animals not well known to Europeans at the time, such as elephants and camels, are depicted.
 Elephants were shown to be very practical beasts of war, as they were strong enough to transport siege equipment across great distances, as well as being capable of supporting platforms from which rows of archers were able to stand and fire, or so envisioned the medieval English cartographers.
-Mythical beasts such as the legendary monoceros are also depicted on the map.
-The map also features a number of monsters and inhuman races.
+Mythical beasts such as the legendary monoceros are depicted on the map.
+A number of monsters and inhuman races are present.
 One such race is the Blemmyes, a headless tribe whose facial features were situated on their chests.

-The map is based on traditional accounts and earlier maps such as the one of the Beatus of Liébana codex, and is very similar to the Ebstorf Map, the Psalter world map, and the Sawley map (erroneously for considerable time called the Henry of Mainz map); it does not correspond to the geographical knowledge of the 14th century.
-Note, for example, that the Caspian Sea (5) connects to the encircling ocean (upper left).
-This is in spite of William of Rubruck's having reported it to be landlocked in 1255, several decades before the map's creation; see also Portolan chart.